 A second problem that needs other than legislative attention concerns the public's right to know the source of material presented to it by organs of the mass media when such material originates with or is promoted by foreign agents.
 The first amendment guarantees freedom of the press, but who except the press itself can guarantee that the right to seek the truth and publish it-as contemplated by this amendment-is to be shared with the public at large?
 The committee's hearings documented numerous cases of what one editor later characterized as "corruptions" of the mass media.
 The responsibility to police such corruption rests with media executives, but the Congress and the public should actively urge steps to be taken to meet that important responsibility.

 The Foreign Agents Registration Act can only be as effective as the effort made to enforce it.
 Too broadly written for today's needs, the present act's disclosure provisions have through the years been too narrowly enforced with the emphasis placed on subversive or potentially subversive agents.
+One of the major purposes of this bill is to reaffirm the change in focus of the act to place primary emphasis on protecting the integrity of the decisionmaking process of our Government and the public's right to know the source of the foreign propaganda to which they are subjected.
 Now that the focus has changed, the committee suggests the Department of Justice reassess its administration of the act under its Internal Security Division and study the possibility of placing responsibility for it within the Criminal Division which already has charge of similar statutes such as the Federal Lobbying Act.